This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Preheat oven to 425ยฐF.
-Lightly grease a large baking sheet with olive oil or nonstick cooking spray.
-Set aside.
+- Preheat the oven to 425°F. Lightly grease a large baking sheet with olive oil or nonstick cooking spray, and set it aside.

-- In a large bowl, add chicken, bell peppers, onions, olive oil, white wine vinegar, chili powder, salt, onion powder, garlic powder, cumin, smoked paprika and black pepper.
+- In a large bowl, combine the chicken, bell peppers, onions, olive oil, white wine vinegar, chili powder, salt, onion powder, garlic powder, cumin, smoked paprika, and black pepper.

-- Toss together until everything is combined and evenly coated.
+- Toss the ingredients together until everything is well combined and evenly coated.

-- Transfer to the prepared baking sheet and spread out into an even layer so that everything cooks evenly.
+- Transfer the mixture to the prepared baking sheet and spread it into an even layer to ensure even cooking.

-- Place in the oven and bake for 20-25 minutes or until the chicken is completely cooked through.
+- Place the baking sheet in the oven and bake for 20-25 minutes or until the chicken is fully cooked.

 Video